Baby Cane Toad Removal — Gold Coast, Brisbane & Northern NSW

 Adult toads breed in standing water

 Cane toads breed year-round in South East Queensland, but breeding activity spikes after rain when new water sources appear.
-A single female can lay 8,000–35,000 eggs in one event.
+A single female can lay up to 35,000 eggs at a time, and can breed twice a year.

 Tadpoles develop in the water

-Cane toad tadpoles take approximately 4–6 weeks to metamorphose into toadlets under warm Queensland conditions.
+Cane toad tadpoles take a minimum of 3 weeks to develop into toadlets under warm Queensland conditions.
 Rain replenishes and warms water, accelerating this process.

 Toadlets emerge en masse